 What is placenta previa?
-If you've heard the word, you have probably figured out just from the word alone that it has something to do with the placenta.
+If you've heard the word, you have probably figured out that it has something to do with the placenta.
 You are exactly right.
-Placenta previa occurs when the placenta attaches in the lower portion of the uterus instead of in the normal position in the upper more muscular portion of the uterus.
-Placenta previa is a frequent cause of bleeding during the second and third trimester of pregnancy
+Placenta previa occurs when the placenta attaches in the lower portion of the uterus instead of in the normal position in the more muscular upper portion of the uterus.
+Placenta previa is a frequent cause of bleeding during the second and third trimester of pregnancy.

 Placenta previa occurs in about 1 in 200 births.
 Risk factors include:

 - having given birth before (second or greater pregnancy)

 - prior delivery of a baby via cesarean section

 Symptoms of Placenta Previa

 Vaginal bleeding after 20 weeks of pregnancy is the primary symptom of placenta previa.
 Bleeding during pregnancy may have another cause, however, it is important to call your doctor if you experience bleeding.

 The placenta normally attaches to the upper portion of the uterus, which is more muscular and stronger to support the placenta.
 However, in placenta previa, the placenta attaches to the lower portion of the uterus which is weaker, thinner, and more vascular.
 As you enter your second and third trimester, the cervix begins to thin and stretch in preparation for labor.
 As this area stretches, it can cause the villi (blood vessels) to break therefore causing bleeding.
 Placenta previa can lead to complications for both mother and baby.
 Complications that may arise include placenta abruption, hemorrhaging, preterm labor, or anemia for either mother or baby.